-If you are unsure about your driving skills, review the following DMV publications: Parent-Teen Training Guide (PDF), Senior Guide for Safe Driving, California Driver Handbook, and the Let's Go for a Drive streaming videos available online at: www.dmv.ca.gov/video/.
+If you are unsure about your driving skills, review the following DMV publications: Parent-Teen Training Guide (PDF), Senior Guide for Safe Driving, California Driver Handbook (PDF), and the Let's Go for a Drive streaming videos available online at: www.dmv.ca.gov/video/.
 These publications provide detailed instruction to correctly perform the driving maneuvers required on a driving test, as well as the laws and rules of the road and safe driving practices.

 Other Test Information